NIFSC Project and the AFAC

 AFAC started the NIFSC Project with the following objectives:

-- Promote Indigenous fire service careers and training.
+- Create and promote Indigenous fire service careers and certified training

 History of the Aboriginal Firefighters Association of Canada (AFAC)